Linda Bennett Pennell

 I have been in love with the past for as long as I can remember.
 Anything with a history, whether shabby or majestic, recent or ancient, instantly draws me in.
 I suppose it comes from being part of a large extended family that spanned several generations.
 Long summer afternoons on my grandmother's porch or winter evenings gathered around her fireplace were filled with stories both entertaining and poignant.
 Of course being set in the South, those stories were also peopled by some very interesting characters, some of whom have found their way into my work.

 As for my venture in writing, it has allowed me to reinvent myself.
 We humans are truly multifaceted creatures, but unfortunately we tend to sort and categorize each other into neat, easily understood packages that rarely reveal the whole person.
 Perhaps you, too, want to step out of the box in which you find yourself.
 I encourage you to look at the possibilities and imagine.
 Be filled with childlike wonder in your mental wanderings.
 Envision what might be, not simply what is.
 Let us never forget, all good fiction begins when someone says to herself or himself, "Let's pretend."

-I reside in the Houston area with my sweet husband and a German Shorthaired pointer who thinks she's a little girl.
+I reside in the Houston area with my sweet husband and a German Shorthaired pointer who is quite positive she's a little girl.

 Favorite quote regarding my professional passion: "History is filled with the sound of silken slippers going downstairs and wooden shoes coming up."
 Voltaire